plewis/plewis.github.io/phylogenetics/papers.md

 Tuffley, C., and M. Steel.
 1997.
 Links between maximum likelihood and maximum parsimony under a simple model of substitution.
 Bulletin of Mathematical Biology 59:581-607

 Tuffley C, Steel M. 1998.
 Modeling the covarion hypothesis of nucleotide substitution.
 Math Biosci.
 147:63–91. (covarion model)

-Whelan, S., and N. Goldman.
-2001.
-A general empirical model of protein evolution derived from multiple protein families using a maximum likelihood approach.
-Molecular Biology and Evolution, 18, 691-699.
-(WAG amino acid model)

 Wickett, N. J., Y. Fan, P. Lewis, and B. Goffinet.
 2008.
 [Distribution and evolution of pseudogenes, gene losses, and a gene rearrangement in the plastid genome of the nonphotosynthetic liverwort, _Aneura mirabilis_ (Metzgeriales, Jungermanniopsida).](http://dx.doi.org/10.1007/s00239-008-9133-1) Journal of Molecular Evolution 67:111-122.